jundalisay/superb/content/en/research/mohammad/quran/sura-002i.md

 ---
 title: "Rules on Intoxicants, Menstruation, and Sex"
-heading: "Sura 2e of the Quran Simplified"
+heading: "Sura 2e "
-date: 2022-01-23
+weight: 20
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 ---